bytex-solutions/snamp/docs/configuration.md

-snamp:version | Show version of SNAMP platform snamp:cluster-member | Status of the SNAMP cluster member snamp:resource-metrics | Collect metrics provided by managed resources
+snamp:version | Show version of SNAMP platform snamp:cluster-member | Status of the SNAMP cluster member snamp:resource-metrics | Collect metrics provided by managed resources snamp:thread-pool-add | Register a new thread pool that can be used by resource connector or adapter through `threadPool` configuration property snamp:thread-pool-list | List of registered thread pools snamp:thread-pool-remove | Remove thread pool snamp:script | Execute JavaScript-based script to configure SNAMP

 Use `--help` flag to know more information about command and its parameters:
 ```bash